mibu919/mibu919/README.md

 ### 👨‍💻 About Me

+I secure, automate, and modernize enterprise infrastructure at scale.
+With 9+ years of hands-on experience — including sole ownership of a 7,000-device, 21-facility environment running five simultaneous MDM platforms — my work sits at the intersection of endpoint engineering, identity governance, and security hardening.

 I specialize in the Microsoft modern management stack — Entra ID, Conditional Access, Autopilot, and Intune Proactive Remediations — and building the Python, PowerShell, and Graph API automation that eliminates manual process overhead at scale.
 Beyond production infrastructure, I research enterprise AI governance and local LLM deployment in a structured homelab environment, applying a security-first lens to emerging AI tooling.

 ---